banilmohammed/xQTL-Simulation-Pipeline/README.md

 This will generate and index the final cohort vcf file from all the gVCFs found in the directory of the input paired end reads.

+I have included some downsampled paired end sample reads to quickly test this pipeline under `test_data`.

 More details on this gatk pipeline can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels)